flemx/MindStream/README.md

 - Crawl data from a specified source using `DataCrawler`
 - Convert crawled JSON data into CSV format using `JSONToCSVConverter`
 - Ingest the CSV data into Salesforce Data Cloud using `DataCloudBulkIngest`
+- Support for multiple org configurations and management
+- Flexible pipeline execution (full pipeline or individual steps)
+- Configurable crawler and ingestor settings

 ## Setup Instructions